Areas of Practice

-Child custody arrangements can be divided into two distinct types: legal and physical.
+- Child custody: Child custody arrangements can be divided into two distinct types: legal and physical.
 Legal custody refers to the right to make decisions relating to the welfare of the child, such as their schooling; physical custody deals with which parent’s home the child lives in.
-If a custody dispute arises, our team will fight for the best interests of your child and yourself.
-Read More.
+If a custody dispute arises, our team is here to fight for the best interests of your child and yourself.

-Under New York law, the non-custodial parent is required to send periodic support payments to the custodial parent.
-In general, these payments are calculated according to the combined gross income of the parents and the number of children involved.
-The courts require each parent to prepare a Statement of Net Worth; our attorneys can help you with this sometimes confusing document.
-Read More.
+- Child support: Under New York law, the non-custodial parent must send support payments to the custodial parent.
+These payments are usually calculated using the combined gross income of the parents and the number of children involved.
+The courts require each parent to prepare a Statement of Net Worth.
+Our attorneys can help you with this sometimes confusing document.

-Refusal to comply with a court order relating to child support or custody can subject a parent to substantial legal penalties, including fines and imprisonment.
+- Enforcement and modification: Refusal to comply with a court order relating to child support or custody can subject a parent to substantial legal penalties, including fines and imprisonment.
 If the other parent has flouted a court order of this nature, contact us immediately so we can help.
 We also handle modifications of child support provisions and custody order for parents whose financial circumstances have changed dramatically since the divorce decree and/or where there have been substantial changes in circumstances affecting the best interests of the children.
-Read More.

-In New York State, both the Family Court and the Supreme Court have the authority to issue an order of protection to restrain a violent or potentially violent spouse, or related person as defined by the statute.
+- Orders of protection: In New York State, both the family court and the Supreme Court have the authority to issue an order of protection to restrain a violent or potentially violent spouse or related person as defined by the statute.
 Terms of these orders may include requiring the abusive parent to move out of the home or to stay away from the children.
-Contact us ASAP if you believe you may need an Order of Protection.
-Read More.
+Contact us right away if you believe you may need an order of protection.

-Allowing a non-custodial parent to visit their children according to a court-approved schedule can be an important step in promoting the healing process for a family where the parents have separated..
+- Child visitation: Allowing a non-custodial parent to visit their children according to a court-approved schedule can be an important step in promoting the healing process for a family where the parents have separated.
 Sometimes, however, visitation is a contentious issue that requires court intervention.
 Our legal team can help you with your child visitation issues to bring about the best possible outcome for you and your children.
-Read More.

-Managing physical custody of children is often one of the most contentious issues for separating or divorcing parents.
-Matters can get even more acrimonious when the custodial parent wishes to relocate to another region, without the approval of the other parent.
+- Child relocation: Managing physical custody of children is often one of the most contentious issues for separating or divorcing parents.
+Matters can get even more acrimonious when the custodial parent wishes to relocate to another region without the approval of the other parent.
 Our family law attorneys in Suffolk County can aid you in sorting out this thorny issue.
-Read More.